smitthbrian/BioBot/README.md

 > I can present during interviews or portfolio reviews upon request.

 ## Problem
-The previous bio collection process involved manual input, back-and-forth follow-ups, and inconsistent formatting.
+The previous Employee BIography (for the InfusionPoints / About Us page) collection process involved manual input, back-and-forth follow-ups, and inconsistent formatting.
 This led to delays, data gaps, and increased admin workload.

 ## Solution
 - Digital bio submission forms via GCP prototype and AWS-native ambitions (Command Center Sandbox).